jaytimm/PubmedMTK/README.md

-A collection of functions and resources for accessing, manipulating, and visualizing data made available on PubMed using R, including (1) PubMed query tools, (2) query exploration tools, and (3) abstract-level data acquisition tools for metadata & abstract extraction.
+A collection of functions and resources for accessing, manipulating, and visualizing data made available on PubMed using R, including (1) PubMed query tools, (2) query exploration tools, and (3) abstract-level data acquisition tools.

 Included here is a set of example applications, including:

 -   Automated, independent searches for multiple (& complex) search queries;
--   More in-depth exploration of PubMed search results; namely, the investigation of high-level co-occurrence associations among a set of search terms;
+-   More in-depth exploration of PubMed search results; namely, the investigation of high-level co-occurrence associations among a query terms;
 -   Extraction of abstract-level metadata for (1) comparing citation trends historically and (2) investigating annotation-based topic structure within a set abstracts; and
--   Creation of custom corpora based on PubMed abstracts.
+-   Creation of custom text corpora based on PubMed abstracts.

 ------------------------------------------------------------------------